ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 Imagine that we have a Lambda that will always return a list of tweets from a certain user.
 In our unit test, we'd like to make sure that this Lambda is unit tested by verifying that the number 1000 (think user id) is used when tweets are being retrieved.
-The Lambda then will be written like so:
+The handler is written like this:

 ```javascript
 const TwitterService = require('./lib/twitter-service')